uclibs/treatment_database/README.md

 docker-compose up
 ```

+## Environment Setup
+To set up your development environment:
+1. Copy the `.env.example` file to `.env.development` and `.env.test` and fill in the necessary values.

 ## Running the Tests

 The treatment database has a test suite built with rspec, running it is simple, just call the following in the project directory: